gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 ### [Export-AipServiceTemplate](Export-AipServiceTemplate.md)
 Exports the properties of a protection template from Azure Information Protection to a file.

-If you have the unified labeling client, we recommend using the

 ### [Get-AipService](Get-AipService.md)
 Gets the activation status of the protection service from Azure Information Protection.